 Kumar and the 2011 World Cup

-In ICC Cricket World Cup 2011, which was co-hosted by Sri Lanka, Kumar led his team, the Sri Lankan team played brilliantly and almost in every match their performances was outstanding but unfortunately team stumbled at the final hurdle.
-Kumar led from the front, his average was 93 and he ending up the tournament’s 3 rd highest run getter, but the losing in the final was immense and that lost rank as one of Kumar’s biggest disappointments.
+In ICC Cricket World Cup 2011, which was co-hosted by Sri Lanka, Kumar led his team, the Sri Lankan team played brilliantly and almost in every match their performances was outstanding but unfortunately, the team stumbled at the final hurdle.
+Kumar led from the front, his average was 93 and he ends up the tournament’s 3 rd highest run-getter, but the losing in the final was immense and that lost rank as one of Kumar’s biggest disappointments.